Motiravan Kangali

-Motiravan Kangali or Moti Ravan Kangale (2 February 1949 – 30 October 2015) was an Indian linguist and author from the Gond community.
+Motiravan Kangali (2 February 1949 – 30 October 2015) was an Indian linguist and author from the Gond community.
 He is known for his work on the origins and development of the Gondi language, and particularly for his creation of a script for it.
 Kangali authored Gondi dictionaries in English, Hindi and Marathi.
 He also aided efforts for the standardization and preservation of Gondi grammar while authoring several books on Gond society, culture and religion.

 Motiravan Kangali claimed that the scripts of Harappa and Mohenjo-daro could be read in Gondi language.
 He also proposed that the Gond people must have been in the Indus Valley.

 Early life

 Motiravan Kangali was born on 2 February 1949 in a village called Dulara of Ramtek Tehsil in Nagpur district of Maharashtra.
 His place of birth is located in the forests of Bhander near Devlapar, about 75 km from Nagpur on Nagpur Seoni State Road and he was born in the family of Tirkaji Kangali (grandfather) of a Gond community.
 His mother's name was Dai Raithaar Kangali and father's name was Dau Chathiram Kangali.
 Named Motiram at birth, he was the eldest of five siblings, with two brothers and two sisters.
 As an adult, he changed his first name from Motiram to Motiravan to highlight the Gond tradition which reveres Ravana.

 Kangali's early education took place at Karwahi where he studied up to fourth grade.
 He did his secondary education (5th to 8th) in the Anglo East Secondary School, Bothia Palora, about 18 km from Dulara.
 He joined HUDS High School in Nagpur and passed the class X examinations in 1968.
 In 1972, he graduated from Dharampeth College, Nagpur.
 He subsequently obtained a Masters (M.A) in Economics, Sociology and Linguistics from the Post Graduate Teaching Department Nagpur.
 He received his Ph.D in 2000 from Aligarh Muslim University.
 The subject of his dissertation was "The Philosophical Base of Tribal Cultural Values Particularly in Respect of Gond Tribes of Central India".

 In 1976, at the age of 27, Kangali was appointed a Notes and Currency Examiner at the Reserve Bank of India's Nagpur Mint.
 He married Raitad (Kumari) Chandralekha Roop Singh Pusam.
 You have three daughters named series Kangali, Verunjali Kangali, Vinanti Kangali.
 The series is an IRS officer and Vinanti is an eye specialist doctor.
 Both of them have been married.
 Manjali's daughter Verunjali has also done her M.Phil in Marathi literature and is currently living in Nagpur and working in mother's work.

 As a researcher, he worked to revive the Gondi language while studying linguistics and helped make books available to the general public to learn and teach Gondi language.